How to Change WordPress URLs in MySQL Database Using phpMyAdmin

 1. Determining the Name of WordPress MySQL Database

-You can skip this part if you only have one MySQL database.
-However, if you have multiple databases and not sure which one is connected to WordPress, then follow the steps below.
+Skip this part if you only have one MySQL database.
+However, if you have multiple databases and are not sure which one is connected to your WordPress, then follow the steps below.

-WordPress stores MySQL database name and its credentials in the wp-config.php file.
+WordPress stores the MySQL database names and their credentials in the wp-config.php file.
 You can find this file in your root file directory:

 UPDATE wp_options SET option_value = replace(option_value, 'oldurl.com', 'newurl.com') WHERE option_name = 'home' OR option_name = 'siteurl';UPDATE wp_posts SET guid = replace(guid, 'oldurl.com','newurl.com');UPDATE wp_posts SET post_content = replace(post_content, 'oldurl.com', 'newurl.com'); UPDATE wp_postmeta SET meta_value = replace(meta_value,'oldurl.com','newurl.com');

 Replace oldurl.com with your current WordPress address and newurl.com with your new WordPress address.

 Your table prefix might not be wp_.
 See the correct table prefix on the left panel of phpMyAdmin, and update the SQL query.

 If you get error messages and the queries are not executing, check your code for syntax errors and make sure you are using the correct table prefix.
 Contact the hosting support for further assistance if the error persists.